Gowthar/praxis_491/README.md

 1. Security and indepth sanitization of input: I am not looking to make this public user friendly just scientist level friendly.

-2. Code speed performance: This is meant primarly for problem solving in slick ways not meant for GPU, multi-threading etc, another day.
+2. Code speed performance: This is meant primarly for problem solving in slick ways not meant for GPU, multi-threading etc, I will visit this another day.